 Reading is an integral part of every day.
 All our pupils, from Reception to Year 6, have a dedicated reading lesson every day which includes time spent listening to the teacher read aloud, modelling fluency and expression.
 We know that stories have the power to open up the imagination, to create the background for a new topic, to supply tier two and three vocabulary and to provide a context for big ideas and concepts.
 Our reading spine is carefully chosen for our pupils to ensure that they experience a range of genres pitched at a challenging level.
 The stories contain sophisticated language of greater lexical depth and complexity than would be encountered in everyday classroom talk.
 During ‘Booktalk’ teachers ensure a language rich environment discussing themes and vocabulary in the class readers and ensuring ‘working walls’ reflect new knowledge and vocabulary.
 This has a direct impact on pupil’s writing.
 This daily session also provides the time for children to hear and recite poetry.

 Our Guided Reading programme incorporates a mixture of whole class, small group and individual readers.
 Children are given the time during the day to read independently.
-Most children enjoy this time and use it effectively but for others who find it more challenging we ensure there is support to keep them engaged.
 Many pupils use Lexia (an online reading intervention programme) to help develop their reading skills.

 We are a growing community of readers and as such have a great deal of support from parents, relatives and volunteers from the local community who are in every day changing reading books and hearing children read.
 Children and parents know and value the importance of reading and support us with the many events and initiatives we run but crucially, they understand the importance of daily reading with their children and maintain a dialogue with school through the Reading Record